HTTPArchive/almanac.httparchive.org/src/content/en/2022/page-weight.md

 )
 }}

 In 2021, the 100th percentile of mobile sites used 20,452 kilobytes of font files.
 In 2022, these outliers swelled to 110 megabytes.
-This 540% growth was not seen in the year of year comparison for desktop which sat at 66,257 kilobytes in 2021 and 68,285 in 2022.
+This 540% growth was not seen in the year on year comparison for desktop which sat at 66,257 kilobytes in 2021 and 68,285 in 2022.

 However, the 100th percentile—while fun to investigate—will always show the worst of the web.
-At At the 90th percentile, the mobile font weight was a less extreme—though still large—401 kilobytes.
+At the 90th percentile, the mobile font weight was a less extreme—though still large—401 kilobytes.

 More insights into the typographical nature of the web can be found in the [Fonts](./2021/third-parties) chapter.